Coaching

 Gallup

 Although distinctly different, “manager” and “leader” are often used interchangeably.
-But those responsible for managing the contact center coaching program also have to lead the engagement, performance and development of people!
+But those responsible for managing the call center coaching program also have to lead the engagement, performance and development of people!

 MIT defined coaching as a sophisticated management style that requires developing a relationship that empowers employees by building confidence and competence